betodealmeida/jellyjampreserve/README.md

 ### Install Raspbian

-[Install Raspbian](https://www.google.com/search?q=install+raspbian).
+[Install Raspbian](https://www.google.com/search?q=install+raspbian) and make sure you can log into the Raspberry Pi.
 The instructions below are for Raspbian Jessie.

 ### Expand filesystem